John Olday: Hamburg, 1925–1938

 The same source asserts that Olday's artistic and cabaret skills (and homosexual mannerisms) bestowed on him a position of privilege among "the highest circles" of the Hamburg Nazi Party, providing him with access to information which he was able to use to warn revolutionary friends and save them from committal to concentration camps.
 When the Nazis came to power in 1933, he renewed active links with former Anarcho-Sparticist colleagues and joined an active anti-authoritarian campaign against Hitler's dictatorship.
 He wrote regularly for a Hamburg newspaper.
 He also worked closely with Industrial Workers of the World (IWW) union seafarers coming into the port of Hamburg.
 Inevitably, his behaviour attracted the attention of the Gestapo who were about to arrest him as he fled to England in 1937.
 He had been granted a British passport that year in Hamburg on production of his birth certificate.

 London, 1937–1950

-Olday took with him to England the draft of an autobiographical book, Kingdom of Rags, written in German, which was translated into English and published by Jarrolds, London, in 1939.
+Olday took with him to England the draft of an autobiographical book, Kingdom of Rags, written in German, which was translated into English and published by Jarrolds, in 1939.
 This is an account of his life in Germany, illustrated with anti-Nazi cartoons.

-In 1938 he entered into a marriage of convenience in 1938 with Hilde Meisel (alias Hilda Monte), a member of the Internationaler Sozialistischer Kampfbund (International Socialist Struggle League), who thus acquired British nationality.
+In 1938 he entered into a marriage of convenience with Hilde Meisel (alias Hilda Monte), a member of the Internationaler Sozialistischer Kampfbund, who thus acquired British nationality.

-The transient relationship with Meisel reflected the active involvements of both in regular and dangerous assignments on the Continent in the months leading to the outbreak of war.
+The transient relationship with Meisel reflected the active involvement of both in regular and dangerous assignments on the Continent in the months leading to the outbreak of war.

 With funds from anti-Chamberlain parliamentarians Olday coordinated the sinking of a Nazi munitions ship off the Dutch coast and the killing of a Jewish quisling in Antwerp.
 He also wrote the text of an appeal to German workers to sabotage the Nazi war industry.